Xarunoba/check-lockfile-and-install/README.md

 - `--version` — Show version number
 - `--ci` — use `ci` (npm) or `--frozen-lockfile` (pnpm, yarn) when installing
-- `--strict` — throws an error when git checks fail
+- `--strict` — Will immediately exit if any issues are found
 - `--help` — Show help

 ## Integrations